Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/03_omega_reconfigured.en.md

   </tr>
 </table>

-### First iteration

-For brevity's sake, we will only display the relevant debuffs from here onwards.

 <div style="background-color: #002 ; padding: 10px; border: 1px solid;">
-  <p><b>Tip:</b> The boss will still be auto-attacking the tanks during Hello,
+  <p><b>Tip:</b> The boss will be auto-attacking the tanks in between towers.</p>
-  World.</p>
-  <p>These should be mitigated by cycling through your cooldowns to help reduce
+  <p>This should be mitigated by cycling through your cooldowns to reduce
-  strain on the healers.
-Tank swap after the second set of towers to cycle through the ST's mitigations.</p>
+  strain on the healers.</p>
+  <p>Consider tank swapping after the second set of towers to cycle through the
+  ST's mitigations.</p>
 </div>
 <div style="background-color: #002 ; padding: 10px; border: 1px solid;">
   <p><b>Tip:</b> The party will be taking raid-wide damage from <em>Critical
   Overflow</em>, <em>Critical Synchronization</em>, and the two tethers when
   they resolve.</p>
-  <p><b>Three pieces of mitigation</b> (shields count as one) are needed for the party to survive all the damage without any additional healing.</p>
+  <p>The party needs <b>three pieces of mitigation</b> (shields count) to
+  survive all the damage without any healing in between.</p>
 </div>

+### First iteration

+For brevity's sake, we will only display the relevant debuffs from here onwards.

 <table>
   <tr>